 The cape is warm, tropical and “settled in” – Heard of Cabo San Lucas?
 You can still find that perfect little – OR macking! – wave you needed and that shot of mezcal.
 And without fighting over it, sometimes.
 And as with anything else in Baja California, you just need to time it right.

 On the rewind (we did well over 2000 miles down and back) we hit up a cool spot in Punta San Isidro in Baja Norte called Coyote Cals.
 It’s a motorhead and overlander go-to, and it’s been there for years.
 It’s a great beginning – or ending – to the adventure North or South that awaits.
 Around Cals are several surf spots that will keep you occupied for a minute if you’re so inclined.
 There’s even a Danish cult compound that we stumbled across whilst exploring.

 We research accordingly and plan accordingly for trips like this, hell we do for any multi day adventure.
 But all the preparation and experience in the world can’t possibly condition you for what goes down when you are in country.
 Baja California is, was, and will be for many more excursions, one of the most amazing and fulfilling experiences we have ever had.
 If you surf, it’s a no-brainer.
 If you dig food and adventure, it’s a no-brainer.
-If you have a head on your shoulders a healthy sense of wanderlust, and speak a little Spanish – Go!
+If you have a good head on your shoulders, a healthy sense of wanderlust, and even speak a little Spanish – Go!
 You will not regret it.